tomitan100/org.openhab.binding.bom/README.md

 _Local timestamp properties:_ `format=dd/MM/yyyy HH:mm:ss z, font-face=Arial, font-size=16, font-color=#FFFFFF, font-weight=bold, position=316 458`

-__Notes:__
+__Note:__

-- Regular expression is required because the product ID used to search for files also matches unrelated files `IDE00135.radar.*.jpg`.
+- Regular expression is required because the product ID used to search for the image files also matches unrelated files `IDE00135.radar.*.jpg`.
 - Date range is set to the past 6 hours as there are a large number of files spanning ~20 days.

 #### Other satellite view variations